Thursday, June 14, 1984

 We didn’t pass a town after Nickerson for about 60 miles, all the way to Larned.
 We stopped here, home of historic Fort Larned, for about an hour and replenished on iced tea.
 When we left, we entered what’s know as the post rock country — where ranchers had used quarried limestone instead of wood as posts to support the barbed wire.
-Lots of limestone back then, not much wood (above, the white “dot” is a grain elevator about 10 miles away).
+Lots of limestone back then, not much wood.(The photo above shows one of these limestone posts; the white dot in the distance is a grain elevator about 10 miles away.)

 We caught a tailwind riding to Bison, on the edge of the Smoky Hills (hills is a relative term here), and stopped for a beer.
 The bartender told us about the wheat farming business, and about farmers who will race wildfires in their combines to harvest their crop when danger threatens.

 The grain elevators store corn, wheat, whatever is the current crop.
 You can see them for 10 or more miles across the flat landscape.

 Out here, they sit on the Atchison, Topeka, and Santa Fe Railroad line and the business districts spring up at the base of the elevators.
 It’s the rail line, not the highway between towns, that is the “main street” for commerce in these small towns.